-CNBC's Diana Olick reports March pending home sales data beat expectations.
+CNBC's Diana Olick reports the latest pending home sales data.

 As home builders try to gain more business, more will be going after the entry-level buyer, real estate expert Bradley Hunter told CNBC Wednesday.

 Bob Wetenhall, RBC Capital Markets, discusses the state of housing and what's behind the earnings miss of KB Home.
 Bradley Hunter, Metrostudy, provides insight.